chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/linear_solvers.rst

    r_{i+1}=r_{i}-\alpha_0 s_0-\alpha_1 s_1-...-\alpha_i s_i

 .. note::
-   The matrix used to find :math:`\alpha` of the optimal linear combination is obtained by taking the partial derivative of the Euclidean norm squared of the vector :math:`r_{i+1}` with respect to each weight of :math:`\alpha` and setting it equal to 0.
+   The matrix used to find the vector :math:`\alpha` is obtained by taking the partial derivative of the Euclidean norm squared of the vector :math:`r_{i+1}` with respect to each weight of :math:`\alpha` and setting it equal to 0.
 This generates the :math:`i` linear equations with :math:`i` unknown that is solved in step 5.1.

 * Step 7: Check if the residual is sufficiently small; otherwise, go back to step 1.